Revitalization Incentive Grant

 • Signage when proposed with other improvements

-Projects are approved by the grant review committee based on their compatibility with the vision and goals of the City of Littleton.
+• Awards will be determined administratively by a committee staffed by City of Littleton employees based on their compatibility with the vision and goals of the City of Littleton.

-Projects selected for RIG funding must be completed within one year of approval unless an extension is granted in writing by the Economic Development Department.
+Projects selected for RIG funding, whether for new or recently completed improvements, must be completed within one year of approval unless an extension is granted in writing by the Economic Development Department.
 Furthermore, the applicant agrees to:

 • Complete any requisite Planning processes.